-The production and use of energy comes with a major environmental challenge.
+The production and use of energy from these sources comes with a major environmental challenge.
 Energy is the largest single contributor to global emissions of greenhouse gases.
-Transport emissions are a significant source of urban air pollution.
-Energy projects can affect Australia’s air and water quality, biodiversity, noise levels and heritage, and must be sensitively managed.
-New technologies such as renewable energy meet these challenges.
+Transport emissions are a significant source of urban air pollution, making up 18% of greenhouse gas emissions, according to Climate Council figures.

 What is Renewable Energy?